cgonc/BLOG/blogv1/_posts/plnotes/2015-01-06-one-of-type-in-java.markdown

 {% endhighlight %}

 <p align="justify">
-We can port this simple scala function into Java.
+We can port this simple Scala function into Java.
 <br>
 <br>
 We need an Option class.
 We can define None and Some as the subclass of this Option class so we can pass any of the two types whenever we want.
-I think it is one of the examples of polymorphism.
+It is one of the examples of polymorphism.
 We can pass one of the two sub-type to a super type.
 </p>

 {% highlight  java%}
 /**
  * A very simple solution for implementing one-of-types in Java
- * A more detailed solution can be found at scala package *
+ * A more detailed solution can be found at Scala package *
  * @param <T>
  */